How I sold my travel trailer privately.

 MADNESS I TELL YA.

-Naturally, I did make it (and the big travel junk pile in the backyard proved that point well) but believe you me, I pushed so hard I was numb.
+Naturally, I did make it (and the big camping gear pile in the backyard proved that point well) but believe you me, I pushed so hard I was numb.

 And I think that was a very good thing.